jakob-fyi/ng-adv/demos/05-routing-app-init/routing-app-init/src/assets/markdown/aux-routes.md

+Angular supports the concept of auxiliary routes, which allow you to set up and navigate multiple independent routes in a single app.
+Auxiliary routes allow the user to access or toggle portions of the page, such as a side-bar or dialog, using the URL.
+In our case we will be using auxiliary routes to implement authentication.
+The SignIn and SignUp components will be displayed in the actions outlet when the user is authenticated.
+The following image shows the SignIn and SignUp components in the actions outlet:

-Notice the `authEnabled`-flag in `environment.ts` and the named actions-outlet in app.component.ts:
+Notice the `authEnabled-flag` in `environment.ts` and the named actions-outlet in app.component.ts.

 ```html
 <div gdArea="main">